xXShaneXx/sfml-Snake/README.md

 # Snake Game with SFML

 This is a classic snake game implemented in C++ using the SFML library.
-It provides a fun and engaging gaming experience for players of all ages.

 ## Screenshots